shaondebnath/Cryptography/README.md

 if you have multiple version of phython in your PC, use phython > 3.5 to create venv

- $which python3
+ $ which python3

+ result is like : /usr/bin/python3

- $virtualenv venvSila -p /usr/bin/python3
+ $ virtualenv venvSila -p /usr/bin/python3

+ $ source venvSila/bin/active

  $ cd Cryptography-Python/GRPC/